Research and Monitoring

 Nesting Bird Surveys

-The RCDSMM established a monitoring program for bats under bridges in the Topanga Creek watershed for Los Angeles County in 1996.
-Biologists trained volunteers conduct annual outflight counts and monitor population abundance at three bridges.
+The RCDSMM established a monitoring program for bats under bridges in the Topanga Creek watershed in 1996.
+Biologists and trained volunteers conduct annual outflight counts and monitor population abundance at three bridges.

 Services provided include outflight monitoring of bridges, mist netting to identify species, and roost exclusion.